kandeeswaran11/OneKey-Automator-Smart-Typing-And-App-Launcher/README.md

 from the official site: https://www.autohotkey.com/download/ Complete the installation (default options are fine).
 2. Github Repo Link- https://github.com/kandeeswaran11/OneKey-Automator-Smart-Typing-And-App-Launcher
-3. Download the Magic Quick Typer from Repo.
-Extract the ZIP file to a folder on your PC (example: C:\MagicQuickTyper).
+3. Download the **Magic Quick Typer.ahk** from Repo.
+Extract the ZIP file to a folder on your PC (example: C:\OneKey-Automator).
 5. Open __Magic Quick Typer.ahk__ script → It reads the Excel file and auto-creates the hotkeys & hotstrings.
 6. Use in daily typing:
 7. Edit Excel file anytime → Restart the script → Your new shortcuts are ready.